Adopt a cat

 A guide to our hands-free homing process

-We’re keen to help as many cats as possible, both during Covid times and beyond.
-Offering our cats a home will help to free up more space to take in emergency cases.
+We’re keen to help as many cats as possible, offering our cats a home will help to free up more space to take in emergency cases.

 We can offer homing via a hands-free homing.
 We have in place procedures to enable carefully controlled rehoming without putting people at undue risk of infection, and without a negative effect on cat welfare.
-We can't guarantee that you'll be able to adopt a cat at this time but we'll be ensuring that all our cats are matched with potential owners who can provide the environment and lifestyle required by each individual cat.
+We'll be ensuring that all our cats are matched with potential owners who can provide the environment and lifestyle required by each individual cat.
 You'll find desriptions and photos of the cats in their profiles to help you decide which one might be for you.
 We can also arrange face to face viewings of the majority of our cats.

 Here is our guide to adopting a cat using hands-free homing